 How do I order an ethnic sash?

-Here is an example of some of the potential colors & patterns (we cannot guarentee exact colors & patterns, it just depends on what they have available, but this gives you a good idea.
+Here is an example of some of the potential colors & patterns (we cannot guarantee exact colors & patterns, it just depends on what they have available, but this gives you a good idea.
 They are all quite beautiful):

 Who plans the celebration?

-The celebration is funded by El Centro Chicano and the Latina/o Student Assembly.
+The celebration is funded by El Centro Chicano and the Latinx Student Assembly.
 It is planned by a committee that meets weekly and is open to any student, staff or faculty.
 This semester, committee meetings are held on Mondays from 5:00pm-6:00pm at El Centro, STU 402.
 If you are interested in helping plan this event, join the committee!
-Contact us at firstname.lastname@example.org .
+Contact us at email@example.com .

 Where do we meet the day of the graduate celebration?